 PARK WATCH June 2020 |

-AJ Morton, scuba diving business owner of Dive2U, Reveals how one of Victoria’s greatest underwater spectacles could be under threat.
+AJ Morton, scuba diving business owner of Dive2U, and Shannon Hurley, Victorian National Parks Association, reveal how one of Victoria’s greatest underwater spectacles could be under threat.

 Every year, through March to July, our southern coastal waters are invaded by bizarre, alien-like crabs, aggregating in their thousands.